sergei-mironov/litrepl/README.md

                               interpreter as-is.
   -d INT, --debug INT         Enable (a lot of) debug messages.
   --verbose                   Be more verbose (used in status).
-  --python-auxdir DIR         Directory to store Python interpreter pipes.
+  --python-auxdir DIR         This directory stores Python interpreter pipes.
+                              It defaults to LITREPL_PYTHON_AUXDIR if set;
+                              otherwise, it's created in the system's
+                              temporary directory, named after the current
+                              working directory.
+  --ai-auxdir DIR             This directory stores AI interpreter pipes.
+It
+                              defaults to LITREPL_AI_AUXDIR if set; otherwise,
+                              it's created in the system's temporary
+                              directory, named after the current working
+                              directory.
+  -C DIR, --workdir DIR       Set the working directory before execution.
 By
-                              default, the value is taken from the LITREPL_PYTHON_AUXDIR environment variable, if
-                              it is defined.
-Otherwise, it is created in the system temporary directory with the name derived from current working directory.
-  --ai-auxdir DIR             Directory to store AI interpreter pipes.
-By
-                              default, the value is taken from the LITREPL_AI_AUXDIR environment variable, if it is
-                              defined.
-Otherwise, it is created in the system temporary directory with the name derived from current working directory.
-  -C DIR, --workdir DIR       Set the new current working directory before
-                              run.
-Note that changing directory has the following effects: (1) Changes the directory of the newly started interpreter (2) Influence the default algorithm associated with the
-                              --<interpeter>-auxdir.
+                              default, it uses LITREPL_WORKDIR if set,
+                              otherwise remains the current directory.
+This
+                              affects the directory of a new interpreter and the --<interpreter>-auxdir option.
   --pending-exit INT          Return this error code if whenever a section
                               hits timeout.
   --exception-exit INT        Return this error code at exception, if any.